-Once in Boulder, she dove deeply into her studies: English as a Second Language course, College Prep courses, and all the nursing program pre-requisites.
+Once in Boulder, she dove deeply into her studies at Front Range Community College: English as a Second Language course, College Prep courses, and all the nursing program pre-requisites.
 Adjusting to her new normal and the high cost of living was difficult.
 Buren and her son moved constantly and even spent some time in a homeless shelter in 2008.
 Around that time, one of her professors introduced her to the Boulder County Circles Campaign, provided by Community Action Programs, and that path eventually led her to the Personal Investment Enterprise Program (PIE).

 “The Circles program introduced me to the PIE Program, and I decided if someone is willing to help me financially with my studies I’m going to accept it.”

 For six months, Buren saved all she could and accomplished the goal of saving $167 a month.
 Now she is using the money to pay for her tuition and books.
 “Because of this program, I was able to worry less about money and concentrate more on school.
 I graduated with A’s from all of my classes,” she said.